In teen star transition, Bieber may want to emulate Miley

 The first step Bieber could take in his turnaround would be to unplug from social media and his nearly 50 million Twitter followers, said Mark Pasetsky, the head of public relations firm Mark Allen & Co and former editor of OK! magazine.

 "He's got to take a step back from the spotlight," he said.
 "Everything he's doing right now makes him appear to be completely unstable.
-You're already seeing the impact of his behavior and what it's doing to his brand.
-He's eroding his core fan base with this type of behavior."
+You're already seeing the impact of his behaviour and what it's doing to his brand.
+He's eroding his core fan base with this type of behaviour."

 'EVOLVING' INTO ADULTHOOD